-This new home was designed for a couple who wanted to capitalize on lake and mountain views.
-All photography by Benjamin Benshneider
+This new home was designed for a couple who found an empty lot and wanted to capitalize on lake and mountain views.
+All photography by Benjamin Benschneider.

 To articulate the primary masses of the residence, a combination of clear cedar siding, and cement board siding was used.
 A corner window at the reading bench provides a framed view of Mount Rainier.

 A room for storing and working on the owners’19 bicycles was provided on the ground floor.
 It opens to a fenced work yard.

 The primary volume of the house on the second floor houses the kitchen, dining, and living areas in one space that opens up to the panoramic lake and mountain views.
 The Kitchen is at one end a fireplace at the other.